lordsaviorjesus/Processing_GUI/misc/old_gui_g4pcontrols/gui_draft/README.txt

 listed below as well, which is a folder you drop into the tools folder in Processing (instructions listed on the website)

+The gui uses both sketch pde files to run.

 -Augustus

 G4P Control Library: